justynapt/geneticimprovementofsoftware.github.io/index.md

 * Research papers (an eight page limit)
 * Position papers (a two page limit)

 We encourage authors to submit early and in-progress work.
-The workshop emphasises interaction and discussion.
+The workshop emphasises interaction and discussion. **We are able to provide financial support for up to 5 students who have their paper accepted at the workshop.**

 All papers should be submitted as a PDF in the [ACM conference format](https://www.acm.org/publications/proceedings-template) via EasyChair ([https://easychair.org/conferences/?conf=gi2019](https://easychair.org/conferences/?conf=gi2019)).
 The Workshop on Genetic Improvement uses double-blind review --- Please anonymise authorship information prior to submission.